top of page

 WORK EXPERIENCE

-Head of Disaster Risk Management, Jan 2014 – till now
+Head of Disaster Risk Management & Humanitarian Response UNIT, Jan 2014 – till now with additional responsibilities of

-1. Working as Head of Disaster Risk Management Unit – Islamabad (Pakistan) Overall responsible to lead, to develop, implement, manage, supervise and evaluate all the organization’s humanitarian program in accordance with the standards set out by the organization.
+1. Responsible to lead, to develop, implement, manage, supervise and evaluate all the organization’s humanitarian program in accordance with the standards set out by the organization.

-7. Representing HAI in meetings with key partners to advocate and promote HAI’s program goals and objectives, communicate on organizational policies and maintain and strengthen relationships.
+7. Representing HA in meetings with key partners to advocate and promote HA’s program goals and objectives, communicate on organizational policies and maintain and strengthen relationships.

 8. Follow up on the implementation of recommendations and agreements.